hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/303_068_alasinga.md

 I am busy writing something big on the Vedanta philosophy.
 I am busy collecting passages from the various Vedas bearing on the Vedanta in its threefold aspect.
-You can help me by getting someone to collect passages bearing on, first the Advaitic idea, then the Vishishtâdvaitic, and the Dvaitic from the Samhitâs, the Brâhmanas, the Upanishads, and the Purânas.
+You can help me by getting someone to collect passages bearing on, first the Advaitic idea, then the Vishishtādvaitic, and the Dvaitic from the Samhitās, the Brāhmanas, the Upanishads, and the Purānas.
 They should be classified and very legibly written with the name and chapter of the book, in each case.
 It would be a pity to leave the West without leaving something of the philosophy in book form.

 There was a book published in Mysore in Tamil characters, comprising all the one hundred and eight Upanishads; I saw it in Professor Deussen's library.
-Is there a reprint of the same in Devanâgari?
+Is there a reprint of the same in Devanāgari?
 If so, send me a copy.
 If not, send me the Tamil edition, and also write on a sheet the Tamil letters and compounds, and all juxtaposed with its Nagari equivalents, so that I may learn the Tamil letters.

-Mr. Satyanathan, whom I met in London the other day, said that there has been a friendly review of my Râja-Yoga book in the *Madras Mail*, the chief Anglo-Indian paper in Madras.
+Mr. Satyanathan, whom I met in London the other day, said that there has been a friendly review of my Rāja-Yoga book in the *Madras Mail*, the chief Anglo-Indian paper in Madras.
 The leading physiologist in America, I hear, has been charmed with my speculations.
 At the same time, there have been some in England, who ridiculed my ideas.
 Good!
 My speculations